konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 # <a name="topicless-sentences" style="text-decoration: none;">Topicless Sentences

 There are two cases where a sentence will always become a topicless sentence.
 The first one is when **the predicate describes some event or temporary state directly observable to the speaker**.
 Furthermore, the sentence has to be spoken/narrated **as it is being perceived**.
-Sentences of this nature usually have verb predicates, such as "見える", "聞こえる", "ある", and "来る".
+Sentences of this nature usually have verb predicates, such as 見える, 聞こえる, ある, and 来る.
 Example (12) shows one of these topicless sentences with a verb predicate.
 The important detail about these predicates is that they all express something happening within some time frame (as opposed to something with a permanent state).
 Adjective predicates are less common, and noun predicates in topicless sentences are rare.

 >12\. るり子ーッ、 <u>高原さんが</u>いらしたわよーッ｣<br>*Ruriko!
 Takahara is here!*